 Pediatrician Outpatient Services

-About one month before the appointment, you will receive another phone call with the confirmed date and time.
+About one month before the appointment, you will be contacted again with the confirmed date and time.

 Children in Prince County are seen at the Summerside Medical Centre.

 In an emergency, call 911 or go to the Emergency Department.

 Address: 60 Riverside Drive, first floor (across from the cafeteria)

 Hours: Monday to Friday, 8 a.m. – 4 p.m.

 Telephone: 902-894-2440 (answered Monday to Thursday 9 a.m. – 12 p.m. and 1 – 3 p.m., Friday 9 a.m – 12 p.m and 1 – 2 p.m)

 When contacting the clinic, please include the child’s name, date of birth and health card number.